Avi-1/cp631/README.md

 * Code
   * Basic Matrix IO functions, DONE
   * Pull image from a file and preprocess output as matrix in text file, DONE
-  * Pull matrix from file DONE
+  * Pull matrix from file, DONE
-  * Send resultant matrix to image file
+  * Send resultant matrix to text file, DONE
+  * Apply convolution to matrix, DONE
+  * Convert text grid to image

   * Parallelize with both MPI and openMP
   * Spread matrix to relevant processes